mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentLanguageInstructionProgramAssociationsApi.md

-# EdFi.OdsApi.Sdk.Apis.Profiles.Minnesota_SISVendor_Profile.StudentLanguageInstructionProgramAssociationsApi
+# EdFi.OdsApi.Sdk.Apis.All.StudentLanguageInstructionProgramAssociationsApi

-All URIs are relative to *https://test.edfi.education.mn.gov:443/edfi.ods.webapi/data/v3*
+All URIs are relative to *https://localhost:56641/edfi.ods.webapi/data/v3*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**DeletestudentLanguageInstructionProgramAssociationById**](StudentLanguageInstructionProgramAssociationsApi.md#deletestudentlanguageinstructionprogramassociationbyid) | **DELETE** /ed-fi/studentLanguageInstructionProgramAssociations/{id} | Deletes an existing resource using the resource identifier.
+[**DeleteStudentLanguageInstructionProgramAssociationById**](StudentLanguageInstructionProgramAssociationsApi.md#deletestudentlanguageinstructionprogramassociationbyid) | **DELETE** /ed-fi/studentLanguageInstructionProgramAssociations/{id} | Deletes an existing resource using the resource identifier.
 [**GetStudentLanguageInstructionProgramAssociations**](StudentLanguageInstructionProgramAssociationsApi.md#getstudentlanguageinstructionprogramassociations) | **GET** /ed-fi/studentLanguageInstructionProgramAssociations | Retrieves specific resources using the resource&#39;s property values (using the \&quot;Get\&quot; pattern).
 [**GetStudentLanguageInstructionProgramAssociationsById**](StudentLanguageInstructionProgramAssociationsApi.md#getstudentlanguageinstructionprogramassociationsbyid) | **GET** /ed-fi/studentLanguageInstructionProgramAssociations/{id} | Retrieves a specific resource using the resource&#39;s identifier (using the \&quot;Get By Id\&quot; pattern).
-[**PoststudentLanguageInstructionProgramAssociation**](StudentLanguageInstructionProgramAssociationsApi.md#poststudentlanguageinstructionprogramassociation) | **POST** /ed-fi/studentLanguageInstructionProgramAssociations | Creates or updates resources based on the natural key values of the supplied resource.
+[**PostStudentLanguageInstructionProgramAssociation**](StudentLanguageInstructionProgramAssociationsApi.md#poststudentlanguageinstructionprogramassociation) | **POST** /ed-fi/studentLanguageInstructionProgramAssociations | Creates or updates resources based on the natural key values of the supplied resource.
-[**PutstudentLanguageInstructionProgramAssociation**](StudentLanguageInstructionProgramAssociationsApi.md#putstudentlanguageinstructionprogramassociation) | **PUT** /ed-fi/studentLanguageInstructionProgramAssociations/{id} | Updates or creates a resource based on the resource identifier.
+[**PutStudentLanguageInstructionProgramAssociation**](StudentLanguageInstructionProgramAssociationsApi.md#putstudentlanguageinstructionprogramassociation) | **PUT** /ed-fi/studentLanguageInstructionProgramAssociations/{id} | Updates or creates a resource based on the resource identifier.

 <a name="deletestudentlanguageinstructionprogramassociationbyid"></a>
-# **DeletestudentLanguageInstructionProgramAssociationById**
+# **DeleteStudentLanguageInstructionProgramAssociationById**
-> void DeletestudentLanguageInstructionProgramAssociationById (string id, string ifMatch = null)
+> void DeleteStudentLanguageInstructionProgramAssociationById (string id, string ifMatch = null)

 Deletes an existing resource using the resource identifier.